 1. Notre-Dame de Paris:

-When you speak of Paris, the Notre-Dame cathedral in the 4th arrondissement is mostly what springs into your mind.
-This beautiful cathedral is known across the world even to those who’ve never been to France.
-Simply known as Notre-Dame, its name means “Our Lady of Paris” and is dedicated to the Virgin Mary.
-The cathedral is a UNESCO World Heritage Site since 1991.
+When you speak of Paris, the Notre Dame cathedral in the 4th arrondissement is usually what springs into your mind.
+This beautiful cathedral is known worldwide, even to those who’ve never been to France.
+Simply known as Notre Dame, its name means “Our Lady of Paris” and is dedicated to the Virgin Mary.
+The cathedral has been a UNESCO World Heritage Site since 1991.

-Several religious buildings have once stood on the same site before the Notre-Dame.
-The first was a Gallo-Roman Temple that was dedicated to Jupiter.
-The discovery of the Pillar of the Boatmen in 1710 beneath the cathedral confirms this fact.
+Several religious buildings stood on the same site before Notre Dame.
+The first was a Gallo-Roman Temple dedicated to Jupiter.
+The discovery of the Pillar of the Boatmen in 1710 beneath the cathedral confirms this.

-The Cathedral of Saint Étienne was later built on site between the 4th and 5th centuries and was about half the size of the current Notre-Dame.
-The entrance of this cathedral was situated about 40 meters west of the present west façade of Notre-Dame.
+The Cathedral of Saint Étienne was later built on site between the 4th and 5th centuries and was about half the size of the current Notre Dame.
+Its entrance was about 40 meters west of the present west façade of Notre Dame.

-A Romanesque remodeling of the Saint-Étienne was the last building on site before the present-day Notre-Dame.
-The new church wasn’t big enough to accommodate the growing population of Paris so the Bishop of Paris; Maurice de Sully ordered the demolishing of Saint-Étienne and the building of a new, much larger church reusing the materials from the old church.
+A Romanesque remodelling of the Saint-Étienne was the last building on site before the present-day Notre Dame.
+The new church wasn’t big enough to accommodate the growing population of Paris.
+Hence, the Bishop of Paris, Maurice de Sully, ordered the demolishing of Saint-Étienne and the building of a new, much larger church, reusing the materials from the old church.

-Construction of the new church began in 1163 and even though the church was largely completed by 1260, it was modified several times until the construction works were completed in 1345.
+Construction of the new church began in 1163, and even though the church was primarily completed by 1260, it was modified several times until the construction works were completed in 1345.
 The church lived a time filled with abandonment, rededication, disfiguration and plunder through and after the French Revolution.
-Many of the frescos were tarnished, the biblical kings’ statues were beheaded after being mistaken for French Kings.
+Many frescos were tarnished, and the biblical kings’ statues were beheaded after being mistaken for French Kings.
 Even the restoration works ordered by the new bishop appointed by Napoleon weren’t enough to restore the church to its former glory.

-Restoration works finished, a new spire and sculptures of mythical creatures were added and luckily the church survived with minimal damage during World War II.
-A massive restoration work began in 1991 to reverse the effects of erosion on the stone masonry of the cathedral due to air pollution in Paris.
-Just in time for the millennium celebrations at the end of 1999, all restoration works were finished.
+After the restoration works were finished, a new spire and sculptures of mythical creatures were added, and luckily, the church survived with minimal damage during World War II.
+Massive restoration began in 1991 to reverse the effects of erosion on the cathedral’s stone masonry due to air pollution in Paris.
+All restoration works were finished just in time for the millennium celebrations at the end of 1999.

-In 2019, a fire broke in the attic of the cathedral in the 4th arrondissement due to ongoing restoration works.
-Despite the continuous restoration projects of the cathedral, the deteriorating condition of the building only worsened.
-This prompted another restoration project in 2018 beginning by the renovation of the cathedral’s spire.
+In 2019, a fire broke out in the cathedral’s attic in the 4th arrondissement due to ongoing restoration works.
+Despite the continuous restoration projects, the cathedral’s deteriorating condition only worsened.
+This prompted another restoration project in 2018, beginning with renovating the cathedral’s spire.

-The spire collapsed during the 2019 fire, the part of the wooden rood was damaged and tons of lead and stone covered the surrounding area as a result.
-The most important task after the fire was cleaning the area around from the debris and stabilizing the building of the cathedral.
-It was only in September of 2021 that the agency in charge of the restoration works announced the stabilization of the cathedral building was complete and restoration works can begin.
+The spire collapsed during the 2019 fire, the part of the wooden roof was damaged, and tons of lead and stone covered the surrounding area.
+The most important task after the fire was cleaning the area around the debris and stabilizing the cathedral building.
+It was only in September of 2021 that the agency in charge of the restoration works announced the stabilization of the cathedral building was complete, and restoration works could begin.

-The reconstruction team hopes to finish their work by Spring of 2024, just in time for the opening of the 2024 Summer Olympics in Paris.
-The French President Macron stated that the first public mass will be held in the cathedral in 15th of April, 2024 whether the reconstruction works will be finished by that time or not.
+The reconstruction team hopes to finish their work by Spring 2024, just in time for the opening of the 2024 Summer Olympics in Paris.
+French President Macron stated that the first public mass will be held in the cathedral on 15 April 2024, whether the reconstruction works will be finished by then.

 2. Tour Saint-Jacques:

-What remains of the demolished 16th century church; Saint Jacques de la Boucherie is this 52 meters high tower in the 4th arrondissement.
-The former church was dedicated to Saint James the Great and it welcomed pilgrims setting out to head to Tours and were headed for the Way of St. James.
-This particular tower was built between 1509 and 1523 and was a reflection of its wealthy patrons; the butchers of the nearby Les Halles market.
+What remains of the demolished 16th-century church, Saint Jacques de la Boucherie, is this 52-meter-high tower in the 4th arrondissement.
+The former church was dedicated to Saint James the Great and welcomed pilgrims heading to Tours and the Way of St. James.
+This particular tower was built between 1509 and 1523 and reflected its wealthy patrons: the butchers of the nearby Les Halles market.

-The entire church was demolished in 1793 during the French Revolution leaving only the tower.
-Conservation of the tower was imminent so it was bought by the City of Paris in 1836 and declared a historical monument in 1862.
-The tower was restored during the Second Empire, placed on a pedestal and a small city park was built around it.
+The entire church was demolished 1793 during the French Revolution, leaving only the tower.
+Conservation of the tower was imminent, so it was bought by the City of Paris in 1836 and declared a historical monument in 1862.
+The tower was restored during the Second Empire and placed on a pedestal, and a small city park was built around it.

-There’s a couple of statues above and beside the tower.
+There are a couple of statues above and beside the tower.
 A statue of its saint was installed on top of the tower in the 19th century.
-A statue Blaise Pascal; a French scientist was erected at the base of the tower.
-While one of the church’s patrons, Nicolas Flamel was buried beneath the tower.
+A statue of Blaise Pascal, a French scientist, was erected at the base of the tower.
+While one of the church’s patrons, Nicolas Flamel, was buried beneath the tower.

-Recent surveys have revealed that most of the stone of the tower is the original stone dating back to the 16th century when the tower was built and were not restored during the 19th century restorations.
-From October 2008 to February 2009, the scaffolds and the sheeting were removed and renovation works on the surrounding park took place as well.
+Recent surveys have revealed that most of the tower’s stone is original, dating back to the 16th century, when the tower was built, and was not restored during the 19th-century restorations.
+From October 2008 to February 2009, the scaffolds and sheeting were removed, and renovation works on the surrounding park also took place.
 The park reopened to the public in April 2009.

 3. Saint-Gervais-Saint-Protais Church – Le Marais:

-This centuries old church in the 4th arrondissement contains beautiful of medieval carved choir stalls, 16th century stained glass, sculptures from the 17th century and modern stained glass.
+This centuries-old church in the 4th arrondissement contains beautiful medieval carved choir stalls, 16th-century stained glass, sculptures from the 17th century, and modern stained glass.
 The Saint-Gervais-Saint-Protais-Church is located on Place Saint-Gervais in the Marais district.
-Until 1975, the church was a parish before it turned into the headquarters of the Monastic Fraternities of Jerusalem.
+Until 1975, the church was a parish before it became the headquarters of the Monastic Fraternities of Jerusalem.

-Construction works of the present church began in 1494 using a Gothic architectural style.
-Building suffered several times because of religious wars and lack of funds and subsequently stopped.
-Chapels of the apse were finished in 1530, the transept was finished in 1578 and the first stone of the French Baroque façade was laid by King Louis XIII in 1616.
+Construction of the present church began in 1494 using a Gothic architectural style.
+The building suffered several times because of religious wars and a lack of funds and subsequently stopped.
+The apse chapels were finished in 1530, the transept was finished in 1578, and the first stone of the French Baroque façade was laid by King Louis XIII in 1616.

 The church design beautifully combines Flamboyant Gothic architecture with French Baroque style.
 The French Baroque styled-façade was the first example of this architectural style in Paris.
-The nave includes elements of both late Gothic and Renaissance style such as the large semi-circular arches.
+The nave includes late Gothic and Renaissance elements, such as the large semi-circular arches.

-The choir stalls are carved with scenes from daily life, the Chapel of the Virgin at the back of the church has some of the oldest stained glass windows in Flamboyant Gothic style.
-Church of Saint-Gervais-Saint-Protais is also home to many works of art.
+The choir stalls are carved with scenes from daily life, and the Chapel of the Virgin at the back of the church has some of the oldest stained glass windows in the Flamboyant Gothic style.
+The Church of Saint-Gervais-Saint-Protais is also home to many works of art.

 4. Saint-Louis en l’Île Church:

-French for Saint Louis on the Island, this Roman Catholic Church in the 4th arrondissement has been a historical monument in the city of Paris since 1915.
-A previous church dedicated to Saint Louis built on the same site in 1622.
+French for Saint Louis on the Island, this Roman Catholic Church in the 4th arrondissement has been a historical monument in Paris since 1915.
+A previous church dedicated to Saint Louis was built on the same site in 1622.
 Construction of the current church began in 1664 and was eventually finished in 1675.
-The church’s name is shared with the island on which it stand, Île Saint-Louis.
+The church’s name is shared with the island it stands, Île Saint-Louis.

 5. Temple du Marais – Le Marais:

 The Temple Saint-Marie was once historically known as the Church of Sainte Marie de la Visitation.
-The original Catholic church was built in 1632 as a church of the Order of the Visitation of Holy Mary; founded earlier in 1610.
-Construction of the church finished in two years, in 1634 in an original style under the supervision of Mansart and master mason Michel Villedo.
+The original Catholic church was built in 1632 as a church of the Order of the Visitation of Holy Mary, founded in 1610.
+Construction of the church was finished in two years, in 1634, in an original style under the supervision of Mansart and master mason Michel Villedo.

-Temple Saint-Marie was completely emptied of its contents during the French Revolution and was initially used a storage of books seized from immigrants then used as a meeting place for revolutionaries.
-The Temple barely survived demolition in the process of creating Rue Castex in 1805.
+Temple Saint-Marie was emptied of its contents during the French Revolution.
+It was initially used to store books seized from immigrants and then as a meeting place for revolutionaries.
+The Temple barely survived demolition while creating Rue Castex in 1805.

-The church was converted into a Protestant Church in 1802 after the Concordat of 1801 by Napoleon.
-The chapel along with several other churches were designated for the use of the Reformed believers who were once forced to practice their faith in hiding after the Revocation of the Edict of Nantes in 1685.
+The church was converted into a Protestant Church in 1802 after Napoleon’s Concordat of 1801.
+The chapel and several other churches were designated for Reformed believers who were once forced to practice their faith in hiding after the Revocation of the Edict of Nantes in 1685.

-After suffering damage during the Paris Commune with fierce fighting taking place right in front of the building, restoration works went underway in 1874.
-Two statues representing charity and religion were added on the pediment on the church’s façade.
-The church’s organ was built in 1895 with additional works in 1960 and 1992.
+After suffering damage during the Paris Commune, with fierce fighting in front of the building, restoration works began in 1874.
+Two statues representing charity and religion were added to the pediment on the church’s façade.
+The church’s organ was built in 1895, with additional works in 1960 and 1992.

-Temple du Marais in the 4th arrondissement has an active role in the daily life of its attendees.
-Four main services are held every Sunday; a French service, an African community service, a Japanese service and an Arabic service.
-The church opens its doors to tourists on Saturdays from 3:30 pm to 5:30 pm with guided tours from volunteers.
+Temple du Marais, in the 4th arrondissement, actively participates in its attendees’ daily lives.
+Four main services are held every Sunday: a French service, an African community service, a Japanese service, and an Arabic service.
+The church also opens its doors to tourists on Saturdays from 3:30 p.m. to 5:30 p.m., with guided tours from volunteers.

 6. Notre-Dame-des-Blancs-Manteaux – Le Marais:

-This Roman Catholic parish church is a historical monument located in the Le Marais district of the 4th arrondissement.
+This Roman Catholic parish church is a historical monument in the Le Marais district of the 4th arrondissement.
 It was built between 1685 and 1690 on the site of a previous church.
-The former church was built in 1285 by Les Blancs-Manteaux or “the white coats”.
-The white coats were the ones who also built the current standing church.
+The former church was built in 1285 by Les Blancs-Manteaux, or “the white coats.”
+The white coats also constructed the current standing church.

 7. Saint-Merri:

-Dedicated to Saint Mederic of the 8th century, Mederic is also spelled as Merry in French, was made the patron saint of the Right Bank in 884.
+Dedicated to Saint Mederic of the 8th century, Mederic, also spelt as Merry in French, was made the patron saint of the Right Bank in 884.
 Mederic originally came to Paris on pilgrimage and died there in the year 700.
-The church is located along the rue Saint Martin on the Rive Droite (the Right Bank).
+The church is along the rue Saint Martin on the Rive Droite (the Right Bank).

-The current church in the 4th arrondissement was built between 1500 and 1550 in a Flamboyant Gothic style while the nave windows were made in the early 16th century.
-The pulpit was made in 1753 and the church’s bell tower has the oldest bell in Paris; it was cast in 1331.
+The current church in the 4th arrondissement was built between 1500 and 1550 in a Flamboyant Gothic style.
+The nave windows were made in the early 16th century.
+The pulpit was made in 1753, and the church’s bell tower has the oldest bell in Paris, cast in 1331.
 The church was designated a Historical Monument in 1862.

 8. Saint-Paul-Saint-Louis Church – Le Marais:

-Located within the Le Marais district of the 4th arrondissement, this church is on rue Saint-Antoine of the district.
-An earlier church on the site was dedicated back in 1125 to Saint Paul the Hermit; an Egyptian monk regarded as the first Christian hermit and was buried in the Egyptian desert by Anthony the Great.
-The church later changed its dedication to be to Saint Paul of Tarsus.
+This church is located on rue Saint-Antoine in the Le Marais district of the 4th arrondissement.
+An earlier church on the site was dedicated in 1125 to Saint Paul the Hermit, an Egyptian monk regarded as the first Christian hermit buried in the Egyptian desert by Anthony the Great.
+The church later changed its dedication to Saint Paul of Tarsus.

-The current church was built upon orders of Louis XIII in 1627.
-Jesuits finished building the church in 1641, combining traditional French elements infused with Italian ones as well.
-The church’s architecture is sometimes compared to that of the Gesu in Rome.
-Saint-Paul-Saint-Louis is longer and wider than the Gesu, especially regarding the tall windows.
+The current church was built upon the orders of Louis XIII in 1627.
+Jesuits finished building the church in 1641, combining traditional French elements with Italian ones.
+The church’s architecture is sometimes compared to the Gesu in Rome.
+Saint-Paul-Saint-Louis is more extended and broader than the Gesu, especially regarding the tall windows.

-As with most of the religious institutions in Paris, Saint-Paul-Saint-Louis was also affected by political turmoil.
-The Jesuits were suppressed in 1762 and the church was reassigned to the canons of Sainte-Catherine-du-Val-des-Ecoliers.
-The church was also converted to a Cult of Reason and the Supreme Being as with all churches during the French Revolution.
+Like most religious institutions in Paris, Saint-Paul-Saint-Louis was also affected by political turmoil.
+The Jesuits were suppressed in 1762,, and the church was reassigned to the canons of Sainte-Catherine-du-Val-des-Ecoliers.
+As with all churches during the French Revolution, the church was also converted to a Cult of Reason and the Supreme Being.
 The church was restored to Catholicism in 1802 after the Concordat of 1801.

 Cultural Centers and Museums in the 4th Arrondissement